 I mentioned new hires above, but it’s worth pulling out into its own section.

 Hiring is unique because unlike some other expenses, it usually needs to be planned months in advance and your revenue plays a significant role in your hiring decisions.

 When you’re thinking of hiring a new employee, you need to be sure you’ll be able to afford them long term, not just in the moment.

 If your revenue forecast shows revenue increasing over the next 12 months, that might give you the assurance that you’ll be able to afford to grow your team.

 If your forecast shows a decline or slowdown in revenue growth, your hiring plan might be more conservative.

 Prepare for Investors

-That’s why a revenue forecast is a must-have for pitching potential investors and meeting with your current ones.
+That’s why a revenue forecast is a must-have when meeting with current and potential investors.